 5. Reduce Print Margins and Font Size

 Another easy way to reduce print volume is to fit more information on every piece of paper office employees print.
 By reducing print margins and font size, office administrators can make a difference in the overall consumption that high-volume print orders usually entail.
 Enforcing these rules requires giving administrator access to employee user profiles.

 Obsolete print equipment is one of the primary obstacles to implementing sustainable print practices.
-Office managers who use sophisticated print tracking software like PaperCut enjoy an enormous advantage over those who don’t.
-Similarly, modern multi-function devices can reduce paper usage through scan-to-cloud functionality, optical character recognition, and more.
+Businesses that use sophisticated print tracking software like PaperCut enjoy an enormous advantage over those who don’t.
+Similarly, modern multi-function devices reduce paper usage through scan-to-cloud functionality, optical character recognition, and more.